 Kathleen was raised in a military family and thus had the opportunity to live in distinct locales around the world, ranging from Europe to the Far East.
 Her experience as a bona fide “Army brat” directed her career choice and has been an ongoing influence in her life.

 Upon retiring and moving to New Mexico in 2013, Kathleen joined the FASF.
-Because her grandfather served as a soldier in the Pershing Punitive Expedition she wished to become involved in various organizations interested in that historical period.
-In addition to becoming a member of the FASF, she also serves as a docent at the Depot Museum in Columbus and is a member of the Columbus Historical Society.
+Because her grandfather served as a soldier in the Pershing Punitive Expedition, she wished to become involved in various organizations interested in that historical period.
+In addition to becoming a member of the FASF, she also serves as a docent at the Depot Museum in Columbus and is a member of the Board of the Columbus Historical Society (CHS).
 Kathleen recently graduated from the Master Gardener program in Las Cruces, NM, and hopes to use her new certification to help the Luna County Department of Agriculture in its gardening advisory activities. * Kathleen served two consecutive terms on the FASF Executive Committee as its 1st VP.

-Colonel Lee is currently the Commanding Officer of the University of Texas El Paso Army ROTC Unit, “The Fighting Miners Battalion,” in 2018 and now Manages one of Amazon Corporation’s large “Fulfillment Centers” in Dallas, Texas.
+Colonel Lee retired as the Commanding Officer of the University of Texas El Paso Army ROTC Unit, “The Fighting Miners Battalion,” in 2018 and now Manages one of Amazon Corporation’s large “Fulfillment Centers” in Dallas, Texas.
 But he still regularly returns to El Paso, Texas.

 ** Armor officers are responsible for tank and cavalry/forward reconnaissance operations on the battlefield.
 The role of an armor officer is to be a leader in operations specific to the armor branch and to lead others in many areas of combat operations.